melissawen/melissawen.github.io/_posts/2020-08-29-gsoc-final-report.md

 |2020/08/27| [Another day, another mistery](https://melissawen.github.io/blog/2020/08/27/writeback-is-back)|
 |2020/08/28| [Better validation of alpha-blending](https://melissawen.github.io/blog/2020/08/28/translucent-cursor-testcase)|

-So, the Google Summer of Code was a amazing experience!
+So, the Google Summer of Code was an amazing experience!
 I have evolved not only technically, but also as a developer in a software community.
-In this period, I could work on different projects and also interact with their community.
-I contributed to three projects with different purposes, sizes and maturities, and I describe below a little of my relationship with each of them:
+In this period, I could work on different projects and even interact with their community.
+I contributed to three projects with various purposes, sizes, and maturities, and I describe below a little of my relationship with each of them: